- Re-introducing the Mediterranean Diet –

 · Moderate intake of cultured dairy (yogurt, kefir, cheese)

-· Moderate intake of meat, poultry, and eggs
+· Moderate intake of quality pastured meat, poultry, and eggs

 · Moderate wine, generally with meals

-I love these two recipes from The Jungle Effect by Daphne Miller, MD.
+I love this recipe from The Jungle Effect by Daphne Miller, MD.

 2 tablespoons extra virgin olive oil